 Cautionary Statement About Engle Progeny Cases.
-Since 2009, judgments have been entered against Liggett and other industry defendants in approximately 140 Engle progeny cases.
+Since 2009, judgments have been entered against Liggett and other cigarette manufacturers in Engle progeny cases.
 A number of the judgments have been affirmed on appeal and satisfied by the defendants.
 Many have been overturned on appeal.
-As of March 31, 2018, 25 Engle progeny cases where Liggett was a defendant at trial resulted in verdicts.
+As of June 30, 2018, 25 Engle progeny cases where Liggett was a defendant resulted in verdicts.
 There have been 16 verdicts returned in favor of the plaintiffs (although in two of these cases (Irimi and Cohen) the court granted defendants' motion for a new trial) and nine in favor of Liggett.
 In five of the cases, punitive damages were awarded against Liggett (although in Calloway, the intermediate appellate court reversed the punitive and compensatory damages awards and remanded the case to the trial court for a new trial and, in Santoro, the trial court set aside the punitive award).
 Calloway, Irimi, Cohen and Caprio were subsequently resolved under the Engle Progeny Settlement II, discussed below.
-In certain cases, the judgments were entered jointly and severally with other defendants and Liggett may face the risk that one or more co-defendants decline or otherwise fail to participate in the bonding required for an appeal or to pay their proportionate or jury-allocated share of a judgment.
+In certain cases, judgments were entered jointly and severally with other defendants and Liggett may face the risk that one or more co-defendants decline or otherwise fail to participate in the bonding required for an appeal or to pay their proportionate or jury-allocated share of a judgment.
 As a result, under certain circumstances, Liggett may have to pay more than its proportionate share of any bonding or judgment related amounts.
-Except as discussed in this Note 8 regarding the cases where an adverse verdict against Liggett remains on appeal, management is unable to estimate the possible loss or range of loss from the remaining Engle progeny cases as there are currently multiple defendants in each case and, in most cases, discovery has not occurred or is limited.
-As a result, the Company lacks information about whether plaintiffs are in fact Engle class members (non-class members' claims are generally time-barred), the relevant smoking history, the nature of the alleged injury and the availability of v

 Although Liggett has generally been successful in managing litigation, litigation is subject to uncertainty and significant challenges remain, including with respect to the remaining Engle progeny cases.
 There can be no assurances that Liggett's past litigation experience will be representative of future results.
 Judgments have been entered against Liggett in the past, in Individual Actions and Engle progeny cases, and several of those judgments were affirmed on appeal and satisfied by Liggett.
 It is possible that the consolidated financial position, results of operations and cash flows of the Company could be materially adversely affected by an unfavorable outcome or settlement of any of the remaining smoking-related litigation.
 Liggett believes, and has been so advised by counsel, that it has valid defenses to the litigation pending against it, as well as valid bases for appeal of adverse verdicts.
 All such cases are and will continue to be vigorously defended.
-Liggett has entered into settlement discussions in individual cases or groups of cases where Liggett has determined it was in its best interest to do so, and it may continue to do so in the future, including with respect to the remaining Engle progeny cases.
+Liggett has entered into settlement discussions in individual cases or groups of cases where Liggett has determined it was in its best interest to do so, and it may continue to do so in the future.
 In October 2013, Liggett announced a settlement of the claims of more than 4,900 Engle progeny plaintiffs (see Engle Progeny Settlement I below).
-In December 2016, Liggett entered into an agreement to settle nine cases (eight Engle progeny cases for \$17,650 (see Engle Progeny Settlement II below).
-In June 2017, Liggett entered into an agreement to settle nine cases (eight Engle progeny cases and one Individual Action) for \$1,400 and in September 2017 Liggett entered into an agreement to settle another 20 Engle progeny cases for \$4,100.
-As of March 31, 2018, Liggett (and in certain cases the Company) had, on an individual basis, settled 183 Engle progeny cases for approximately \$7,100 in the aggregate.
+In December 2016, Liggett entered into an agreement to settle 124 Engle progeny cases (see Engle Progeny Settlement II below).
+In June 2017, Liggett entered into an agreement to settle nine cases (eight Engle progeny cases and one Individual Action) for \$1,400 and, in September 2017, Liggett entered into an agreement to settle progeny cases for \$4,100.
+As of June 30, 2018, Liggett (and in certain cases the Company) had, on an individual basis, settled 183 Engle progeny cases for approximately \$7,100 in the aggregate.